This delicious onion bhaji recipe is a classic that is full of flavour, plenty of spices, and so simple and quick to make.

 Top tips for making onion bhajis

-Onion bhajis are best eaten on the same day they are made but if you have any leftovers you can store them in an airtight container in the fridge for up to two days.
+Onion bhajis are best eaten on the same day they are made but if you have any leftovers you can store them in an airtight container in the fridge for up to three days.
 Leftover onion bhajis are great cold the next day with leftover Raita dip.
-Or you can warm thoroughly through in the microwave and serve.
+Or you can warm thoroughly through in the microwave or at 180C in the oven for 5 minutes.

-To freeze; pack the cooled bhajis in a plastic container and freeze for up to one month.
-Allow defrosting overnight in the fridge.
+Freezing onion bhajis is easy.
+Just pack the cooled bhajis in a plastic container and freeze for up to one month.
+Allow defrosting overnight in the fridge and then reheat as above.